D4VOS/des/README.md

 ### What is it for?
-In a nutshell, a program to encrypt text using a given key.
+In a nutshell, a program to encrypt text using a key.

 ### How to use it?